Index To All Six Sections

 It is true that the Bible does not go into all that much detail about the resurrection body which makes it impossible to describe with absolute certainty.
-However, based on what the Scriptures do say, we can make some reasonable assumptions.
+However, we can make some reasonable assumptions based on what the Scriptures do say.

-Many believe that we will be raised with a different body than the one that was once buried.
-The 'natural' body was sown or buried in the grave, but we will fond ourselves with a spiritual body when we are resurrected.
-This belief is based on Paul's words in 1 Corinthians 15:42-44 in which he highlights four contrasts between our present body and future bodies: perishable v. imperishable (See Footnote I), dishonored v. glorious, weak v. powerful, and natural v. spiritual.
+Many believe that we will be raised with a different body than the one that was once buried a belief based on Paul's words in 1 Corinthians 15:42-44 in which he highlights four contrasts between our present body and future bodies: perishable v. imperishable (See Footnote I), dishonored v. glorious, weak v. powerful, and natural v. spiritual.

 So also is the resurrection of the dead.
 It is sown a perishable body, it is raised an imperishable body; it is sown in dishonor, it is raised in glory; it is sown in weakness, it is raised in power; it is sown a natural (Gr. psuchikos) body, it is raised a spiritual body.
 If there is a natural body, there is also a spiritual body.
 (NASB)

 Natural v.
 Spiritual